TheoGautierDrouot/lemonway_client/docs/TransactionIn.md

 `func (o *TransactionIn) GetThreeDS() ThreeDs`

-GetThreeDS returns the ThreeDS field if non-nil, zero value otherwise.
+GetThreeDS returns the ThreeDs field if non-nil, zero value otherwise.

 ### GetThreeDSOk

 `func (o *TransactionIn) GetThreeDSOk() (*ThreeDs, bool)`

-GetThreeDSOk returns a tuple with the ThreeDS field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetThreeDSOk returns a tuple with the ThreeDs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetThreeDS

 `func (o *TransactionIn) SetThreeDS(v ThreeDs)`

-SetThreeDS sets ThreeDS field to given value.
+SetThreeDS sets ThreeDs field to given value.

 ### HasThreeDS